 Now, the idea of an insane ruler with absolute power and control over his/her people may sound both unnerving and fascinating at the same time.
-However, back in the ancient times, almost every major civilization routinely saw the ascension of notorious kings and queens to the throne.
-These were the people whose infamous names went down in history.
-Here is a list of top 10 notorious rulers of history.
+However, back in ancient times, almost every major civilization routinely saw the ascension of notorious kings and queens to the throne, and these infamous names went down in history.

 10. Commodus (Roman Emperor)

-Back in those times, gladiators did enjoy a huge fame among common people, but the upper class Romans considered it a mere spectacle, in which lower class slaves participated.
-When Commodus started to openly involved in gladiator fights, it miffed off quite a many people.
-Upon that, his fights were never fair, he would fight injured gladiators or maimed animals in the name of showing off his skills.
+Back in those days, gladiators enjoyed huge fame among the common people, but upper-class Romans considered their fights a mere spectacle in which lower-class slaves participated.
+When Commodus started to openly participate in gladiator fights, it angered many people.
+On top of this, his fights were never fair, and he would fight injured gladiators or maimed animals in order to show off his skills.

-Attila the Hun single handedly wrecked more havoc than all his predecessor huns combined.
-He became the leader of the Huns in 434 AD, and then in the next ten years, he led multiple invasions and succeeded in capturing territories that encompassed modern day Hungary, Spain, Greece and Italy.
+Attila the Hun single-handedly wreaked more havoc than all his predecessors combined.
+He became the leader of the Huns in 434 AD and over the next 10 years, he led multiple invasions and succeeded in capturing territories that encompassed modern-day Hungary, Spain, Greece, and Italy.

-In Italy, he wreaked such destruction that the entire city of Aquileia was brought to its knees.
-He had trained his men to be absolutely ruthless to their enemies.
-So much so that they completely decimated the city into pieces.
-When they were done, one could not even tell where Aquileia stood before.
+In Italy, he caused such destruction that the entire city of Aquileia was brought to its knees.
+He had trained his men to be absolutely ruthless towards their enemies to the extent that they completely decimated the city.
+When they were done, it was not possible to tell where Aquileia had once stood.

 8. Nero (Roman Emperor)